daisyUniverse/AlphaCafe/README.md

 ![image](https://user-images.githubusercontent.com/12601774/231315740-7f889fd2-5a31-4f86-859e-815f09d36d63.png)

-## How can I use this to create my own twitter bot?
+## How can I use this to create my own Twitter bot?
 1. [Create a new twitter account](https://twitter.com/i/flow/signup) for your bot ( you need to be signed out to do this )
 2. Verify your phone number with twitter
 3. Mark your bot account as automated and link it to your main account ( Settings > Account Information > Automation )